soobinrho/college-programming/summer-2022/computer-science-II/Rho-Final/README.md

 This documentation was first written as a markdown file.
-Then, it was exported to a GitHub flavored html file with *grip*:
+Then, it was exported to a GitHub flavored html with *grip* and then exported to a pdf with *wkhtmltopdf*.
+Normally, I'd just keep the documentation as a markdown file since GitHub automatically renders it for us, but since I was submitting all of these files not on GitHub but directly on Google Classroom, this had to be exported to a pdf.

 ```bash
 # Install grip.